z1skgr/materials.c/README.md

 ## General Information
 Α program that will manage material information.
-Costs for the supply of raw materials will be calculated and the production of intermediates and final products in order to satisfy some orders.
-The distinction of materials into categories follows the following rules:
+Costs for the supply of raw materials will be calculated and the production of intermediates and final products in order to satisfy some orders. he distinction of materials into categories follows the following rules:

 - Raw materials
 - Intermediate products[^1]